rawrat/priveos-automation/README.md

 These specs are valid for the testnet and might be increased over time as usage increases or as new functionality is introduced.

-This Ansible repo currently only works with Ubuntu and has been tested with Ubuntu 18.04 LTS.
+This Ansible repo currently only works with Ubuntu and has been tested with Ubuntu 18.04 LTS and Ubuntu 18.10.
 It might work with slightly older or newer versions as well.

 There is no need to prepare anything special, just have OpenSSH installed and running.
 You need to have SSH public key authentication configured so you can login to the server without password.